 Harris’ mother said she last spoke with her son at 9:30 a.m.
 Friday morning when he told her he was in the Sacramento area.
 Harris’ girlfriend in Seattle told authorities she last heard from him around 10:45 a.m. when he left a voicemail message, according to police.
 The park where Harris’ car was located is 60 miles northwest of Sacramento.

 KTLA reports that the battery on Harris’ car may have died.
 Harris’ mother Margaret Fernandez said a backpack with Harris’ cell phone and jumper cables were found nearby.
-On the cell phone was a video showing him inside his car listening to music and tossing his CDs around.
+On the cell phone was a video showing him inside his car listening to music and tossing his CDs and papers around.

 “I miss my son,” Fernandez said.
 “I’m very, very sad.”

 Harris is 6’9″ tall and 280 pounds.
 If you have any information regarding Rico, please call 530-668-5280 or leave a tip here.